How to Gain a Competitive Edge with Generative AI in Energy and Commodities

 - What can organizations do in the short, medium and long term?

-1. So, what can GAI actually do?
+1. So, what can generative AI actually do?

-Artificial intelligence has historically been implemented for most manufacturing operations as a means to reduce operational costs, improve reliability (and thereby reduce capital expenditure) and increase yield.
+AI has historically been implemented for most manufacturing operations as a means to reduce operational costs, improve reliability (and thereby reduce capital expenditure) and increase yield.
 Consider several applications already being deployed across energy and commodities sectors:

 Oil & Gas 4.0: